Dress Code

 • Consumption and/or possession of alcohol and/or drugs

-• Failure to submit to any consequences given by an administrator, OR
+• Failure to comply with any consequences given by an administrator

-Any behaviour that violates the civil or criminal code of Canada or Québec
+• Any behavior that violates the civil code of Quebec or criminal code of Canada

 Academic Integrity